Everyone comes to a time in their life where they are completely and utterly exhausted.

 Your pain from mental fatigue could cause you to be in a lot of pain including experiencing frequent headaches, sore muscles, back pain, stomach problems, and more.

-According to Murthy, if your emotional exhaustion is here to stay, "you can make it go away by completing unplugging yourself from all demands of household chores and work.
+According to Murthy, if your emotional exhaustion is here to stay, "you can make it go away by completely unplugging yourself from all demands of household chores and work.
 Ask your loved ones to support you.
-If you can afford to get out of your home and check into a hotel or an Airbnb or a friend’s place where you can surround yourself with tenderness, love, and care for your body, mind, and spirit."
+If you can afford to get out of your home, check into a hotel or an Airbnb or a friend’s place where you can surround yourself with tenderness and love, and care for your body, mind and spirit."

 12. You aren't giving yourself much-needed time off.

 Never ignore your body and what it tells you.
-If you are feeling emotionally exhausted and feel as if you need to take time off from your work life for your own mental health then you have to.
-If you need help from experts, you certainly should contact a mental health professional.
+If you are feeling emotionally exhausted and as if you need to take time off from your work life for your own mental health, you absolutely should.
+If you need help from experts, you should contact a mental health professional.

 What To Do When You're Emotionally Exhausted

-Once you realize the signs of emotional exhaustion and you then determine that you are indeed emotionally exhausted, there are certain things you should do to help yourself and get yourself back to normal.
+Once you realize the signs of emotional exhaustion and you determine that you are indeed emotionally exhausted, there are certain things to do that will bring you back to equilibrium and a sense of normalcy.

-If you're experiencing emotional exhaustion, this might be easier said than done, but pinpointing your stresses can really help you move forward and relieve stress altogether from your life.
+If you're experiencing emotional exhaustion, this might be easier said than done, but pinpointing your stressors can really help you move forward and remove stress altogether from your life.

-According to a study from Harvard University, just 20 minutes of downtime a day is proven to prevent or help the symptoms of emotional exhaustion by almost 50 percent.
+According to a study from Harvard University, just 20 minutes of downtime a day is proven to prevent or help the symptoms of emotional exhaustion by almost 50%.

-If work is your stress then try to talk to your boss about what can change to help you, and if you think nothing you change at your job will work, then it might be worth considering quitting and finding something new that brings you joy.
+If work is your stress, talk to your boss about what changes can aid you, and if you think nothing you change at your job will work, it might be worth considering quitting and finding something new that brings you joy.

 2. Eat healthier and limit alcohol.

-Food can be powerful, especially ones filled with rich vitamins and minerals needed for your body to function and have your gut smiling.
+Food can be powerful, especially food filled with rich vitamins and minerals needed for proper bodily functioning.

-It's also beneficial to cut out heavy drinking and alcohol in general to your diet as it can also interfere with your hours of sleep and isn't a healthy and long-lasting mood booster.
+It's also beneficial to cut out heavy drinking and alcohol, in general, to your diet as it can interfere with your sleep quality and isn't a healthy or long-lasting mood booster.

 3. Practice mindfulness.